ArturasGrygelis/Travel_Insuranse_EDA_Predictive_Modeling/README.md

 # Travel_Insuranse_EDA_Predictive_Modeling
-Data analysis and predictive modeling of Travel insurance data which is gathered at India This project conducts a comprehensive exploratory data analysis (EDA) and applies predictive machine learning techniques to a travel insurance dataset.
-The primary goal is to identify the most significant factors that influence customers to purchase travel insurance and to develop predictive models that can effectively classify potential insurance buyers.
+Data analysis and predictive modeling of Travel insurance data which is gathered at India This project presents a comprehensive exploratory data analysis (EDA) and predictive modeling workflow for a travel insurance dataset.
+The primary objective is to identify the key factors that influence customers to purchase travel insurance and to develop predictive models that classify potential buyers with high precision.

 📊 Project Overview
-The notebook (now converted to a .py script) is organized into the following key sections:
+The notebook/script is organized into the following core sections:

 1️⃣ Introduction
-Outlines the project objectives, motivations, and a high-level breakdown of the workflow.
+Outlines the project objectives and a breakdown of the analytical process.

 2️⃣ Data Loading & Preprocessing
-Loads the travel insurance dataset.
+Loads and cleans the travel insurance dataset.

-Performs initial data cleaning (dropping unnecessary columns, checking for missing values).
+Checks for missing values and describes dataset features.

-Describes dataset features, categorizing them as categorical, ordinal, or continuous.
+Categorizes variables into categorical, ordinal, and continuous.

 3️⃣ Exploratory Data Analysis (EDA)
-Visualizes the distribution of the target variable (TravelInsurance).
+Visualizes distributions of the target variable (TravelInsurance).

-Analyzes categorical, ordinal, and continuous features using:
+Examines relationships between predictors and the target using:

 Countplots